jklim1015/GUFI_snapshot/README.md

-# GUFI_snapshot
-# Snapshot.py - GUFI Script Contribution
+# snapshot.py - GUFI Script Contribution

 ## Overview
-`Snapshot.py` pulls data using `gufi_query` and aggregates key statistics, such as mode, buckets, and median, before joining all the data into a comprehensive snapshot view.
+`snapshot.py` pulls data using `gufi_query` and aggregates key statistics, such as mode, buckets, and median, before joining all the data into a comprehensive snapshot view.
 The script outputs an `sqlite3` database file, containing:
 - Data-specific tables.
 - A metadata table (`meta_snap`).
 - The complete snapshot view.